radio-jaune/website/documentation/gitpod/README.md

 cat ./.theia/launch.json > ./launch.json
 mkdir -p ./.vscode
 cat ./.theia/launch.json > ./.vscode/launch.json

-git add -A && git commit -m "gulp config + gitpod gulp debug" && git push -u origin HEAD
+echo "Ok, the 'launch.json' that is picked up automatically by [Gitpod.io], when you 'Ctrl/Cmd + Maj + D',  is the one in the './.vscode/' folder" git add -A && git commit -m "gulp config + gitpod gulp debug" && git push -u origin HEAD